• Skip to primary navigation

 • Use tools like EnergyRates.ca to find the lowest electricity rates in your area.

-• For individuals who need to charge at public charging stations, research and compare the price of charging at various stations.
+• For individuals who need to charge at public charging stations, research and compare the prices of charging at various stations.
 Additionally, charging electric cars for free is a possibility at some stations.

 As we’ve mentioned above, one way to maximize your electric car savings is through using cost comparison tools like EnergyRates.ca – you can find the lowest electricity rates in provinces where electricity is deregulated (Alberta and Ontario).
 Plus, our experts can also help you find green energy rates and plans to help you further limit your carbon footprint.